enrique-cardenas/graphql-mini-library/README.md

 ```

 ### Installation
-- Clone the repo
+- Open a terminal window and clone the repo
 ```
 git clone git@github.com:enrique-cardenas/graphql-mini-library.git
 ```
-- Open a terminal window and cd into the server directory
+- cd into the server directory
 ```
 cd server
 ```